-I’m a high-tech C.E.O. by day and a mom of 4 (plus 2 daughters-in-law that I adore) by night.
+I’m a high-tech C.E.O. by day and a mom of four (plus two daughters-in-law that I adore) and grandmother of one by night.
 I have always been a night owl so I suppose I’m also a late-night C.E.O.
 I was born in Brooklyn, NY, grew up on Long Island in the “golden ghetto” of Great Neck.
 I’ve lived in Northern California since 1988 – long enough that my husband reminds me, whenever I say I’m from New York, that I’ve lived in California longer than I ever lived in New York.

 I’ve worked or been in graduate school during my entire parenting career.
 With all the juggling that implies, I didn’t have time for many hobbies unless they involved my children – fortunately most of them do!
 I love music (playing and listening), travel, reading, family dinners, photography, and hiking in the beautiful hills around my Woodside home.

 Family, both immediate and extended, is incredibly important to me.
-My husband Steve (an entrepreneur himself – see www.hightouchhealth.com) and I love spending time with our 13 nieces and nephews, siblings, parents and cousins.
+My husband Steve (an entrepreneur himself and Venture Partner at http://www.orbimed.com) and I love spending time with our 13 nieces and nephews, siblings, parents and cousins.

 I’ve always been passionate about music.
 I grew up playing violin, viola and piano and one of my greatest joys has been helping my children learn to love music and watching them perform.
 I love all kinds of music, from opera, to jazz, to rock & roll.
 I’m a bit old fashioned when it comes to how I listen to my music, though – while I use my iPod on the go, I am partial to my CD player and DCM speakers at home.